 - Introduced by the fandom of Touhou for joke material.
 While most character ages are ambiguous even in the World Building Bonus Material, and most bosses in the games are canonically Really 700 Years Old anyway, there are certain characters that have categorized into an "old maid alliance."
 This generally gives them an excuse to be depicted dressing up in silly clothing in an attempt to be seen as younger and getting angry when addressed as "obaachan," even when it would only be proper.

-- In China, women who are unmarried past the age of 30 are called leftover women even in state-run media.
+- In China, women who are unmarried past the age of 27 are called "sheng nu", or "leftover women" even in state-run media.

 - This trope inspired the name for a cocktail consisting of muddled strawberries, light rum, cognac, pear liqueur, vanilla syrup, lime juice, and egg white (for body).
 Originally, it was called "The Bachelor," but it was more popular with women (particularly older single women), so it was renamed "The Spinster."
 When one customer complained to the bartender that he "might as well call it the Social Stigma," the name stuck.